History of the R.M. of Moosomin No. 121

 1929: The new Reeve was R.S.
 Jackson replacing Richard Cail who had served in that capacity for 16 years.
 A.E.
 Muir was the new councillor.
 A bounty of $1.50 on wolf pups was authorized.
 Farmers objected to the action of authorities at the jail farm in removing the snow from the road between the Farm and Moosomin as it preveneted the use of sleights for hauling.
 The dog licensing bylaw was rescinded.

 1932: Council members were R.S.
 Jackson, Muir, Anderson, Mountney, Fyke, Jamieson and Osborne.
 A grant of $400 was made to the Moosomin Hospital.
-A resolution was passed and sent tot he Provincial Government requesting no further taxes of any nature be improsed owing to the depression and dark financial picture.
-Hourly rates of pay for roadwork were man 20 cents, tow horses 20 cents and four horses 40 cents and all montes earned were to be applied on taxes.
+A resolution was passed and sent to the Provincial Government requesting no further taxes of any nature be imposed owing to the depression and dark financial picture.
+Hourly rates of pay for roadwork were man 20 cents, two horses 20 cents and four horses 40 cents and all amounts earned were to be applied on taxes.
 The municipality guaranteed payment to the Sask Relief Commission for twine and binder repairs provided to farmers.

 1933: Jackson and Fyke left council and their places were taken by A.C.
 Sarvis as reeve and Campbell as councillor.
 Health Officers were Drs.
 Mitchell, Young and Richards.
 For meetings and supervision, the reeve and councillors were paid at the rates of $4 and $3 per day respectively with travel paid for at 10 cents a mile.
 Accumulated penalties on taxes were to be cancelled if the tax arrears were paid by March 31st.
 A payment of $8 per month was authorized for a certain indigent man and he was to be provided with a “suitable cap”.
 The municipal tax rate was set at 1 ½ mills.
 One ratepayer was paid $1.87 for loss of one sheep killed by dogs and this amount was applied on his taxes.
 The municipal engine, grader and power scraper were loaned free to the committee in charge of the Pipestone swimming pool.

 1934: Councillors Muir and Anderson were replaced by J. McLoughry and G.A.
-Friffin.
+Griffin.
 Bank loans were obtained at a rate of 6 ½%.
-During the “hungry thirties” a great deal of council’s tie was devoted to providing assistance to needy persons.
+During the “hungry thirties” a great deal of council’s time was devoted to providing assistance to needy persons.

 1935: The municipal tax rate was 3 ½ mills.
-The Sec.-Treas. was granted a salary increase of $5 per month.
+The Secretary-Treasurer was granted a salary increase of $5 per month.
 The sum of $8,000 was borrowed for the purpose of providing seed, feed, petroleum products and machinery repairs to farmers.
-A carload of seed oats was ordered and five carloads of fodder were bought for $ 439.26.
+A carload of seed oats was ordered and five carloads of fodder were bought for $439.26.
 A bylaw was passed authorizing council to engage a medical practitioner for the municipality.

 1939: The secretary-treasurer’s salary was increased to $100 per month.
 John Jamieson was hired to operate the municipal grader at the rate of 35 cents per hour but a short time later this position was taken by Clarence Birkbeck.
 J.W.
 New and John Jamieson were to operate the equipment for digging dugouts and they were paid $5 and 3$ respectively for a 16 hour day.